 Check out an article in April’s Mt.
 Lebanon Magazine to see how root structures match growing conditions.

-• The sale offers 18 native species (subject to supplier availability).
+The sale offers 18 native species (subject to supplier availability).
 They are in the form of “landscape plugs,” which are young plants with highly developed root systems.

-• Strips cost $25-$27.50, depending on the plant and how much it costs us wholesale.
+Plants are sold in strips of either 4 or 5 plugs, depending on the species.
+Strips cost $25-$27.50, depending on the plant and how much it costs us wholesale.
 A few will be available as single plants.

-PROJECT: Spring planting in Bird Park
+PROJECT: Trail cleanup in Bird Park

-• Saturday, April 19, 9 a.m.- 12 p.m.
+Saturday, May 10, 9 a.m.- 12 p.m.

-• Meet at the Beadling Parking lot at Bird Park
+Meet at the Bird Park pavilion

 Thank you!